Ilish: Bangladesh

 According to the IUCN Red List of Bangladesh (2000), the hilsa fish is not currently considered a threatened species in the country.

 Freshly caught ilish fish (hilsa), neatly arranged at a bustling local fish market in Dhaka, Bangladesh.

 However, due to a decline in hilsa numbers, the government imposed a ban in 2002 on catching both brood hilsa and juvenile hilsa (jatka).
 A fishing ban during the breeding season was also introduced.
+In 2008–09, the country produced 299,000 metric tons of hilsa, which increased to 550,000 metric tons in 2019–20.
+This accounts for approximately 12% of total fish production in Bangladesh.
+The current market value is about 210 billion BDT.

 As a result, while hilsa production has declined in 10 other countries due to overfishing and pollution, in Bangladesh the catch has increased by 8–10% annually up to 2021.
 Among the 11 hilsa-producing nations, Bangladesh ranks first in the world.

-Contribution of hilsa to the economy

 In the 2022–23 fiscal year, hilsa production reached 565,000 metric tons.
 In 2023–24, it rose slightly to 571,000 metric tons.

 Hilsa contributes around 1% to Bangladesh's GDP.
 Annual exports bring in nearly 3 billion BDT in foreign currency.
 Around 86% of the world's total hilsa catch comes from Bangladesh.

 Hilsa fishes for sale at fish market in West Bengal, India.

-In 2008–09, the country produced 299,000 metric tons of hilsa, which increased to 550,000 metric tons in 2019–20.
-This accounts for approximately 12% of total fish production in Bangladesh.
-The current market value is about 210 billion BDT.

 Over the past 10 years, hilsa production has increased by 66%.